ConsolesandCasks/CGB-BTDT/README.md

 The IR circuit is identical to OEM and the OEM parts can be reused.
 I've also tested an available off-the-shelf IR LED and IR photodiode that work as drop-in replacements.
 I have not yet tested the overall reliability of those components, only that they function.
 It is possible that some adjustments to the other passive components in the circuit would improve performance.

 ## BOM
-TBD
+Preliminary BOM for current revision is [here](https://github.com/ConsolesandCasks/CGB-BTDT/blob/main/BTDT_BOM_r5v1.xlsx)

 ## Production Files
-TBD
+To Be Added - 11/24

 ## Credits
-[Bucket Mouse](https://github.com/MouseBiteLabs) - base circuit design that I've massacred [MGBC-MBL](https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color)
+[Bucket Mouse](https://github.com/MouseBiteLabs) - base circuit design that I've massacred: [MGBC-MBL](https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color)
-<br/>[LeggoMyFroggo](https://github.com/leggomyfroggo/) - inspiration towards some component selection and circuit design [FBC](https://github.com/leggomyfroggo/FBC)
+<br/>[LeggoMyFroggo](https://github.com/leggomyfroggo/) - inspiration towards some component selection and circuit design: [FBC](https://github.com/leggomyfroggo/FBC)
-<br/>[Zekfoo](https://github.com/Zekfoo/) - doing basically the same thing, years ago, before I did, probably better [CGZ](https://github.com/Zekfoo/CGZ) (been there, done that)
+<br/>[Zekfoo](https://github.com/Zekfoo/) - doing basically the same thing, years ago, before I did, probably better: [CGZ](https://github.com/Zekfoo/CGZ) (been there, done that)
 <br/>[Modded Gameboy Club](https://moddedgameboy.club/) - providing whatever support, advice, and other input
 <br/>[b23n](https://b-2-3-n.mmm.page/) - shell polishing [technique](https://mmm.page/b-2-3-n/mod-polishing)